 Let it go untrimmed to make natural bowers, ideal setting for ferns and woodland flowers.
 Use under a canopy of tall conifers where its blazing fall color offers brilliant contrast.
 Can be espaliered against shady side of a wall.
 Its contorted leafless branches to make an intricate pattern in winter.

-Native to the eastern United States, this is closely related to Adiantum aleuticum, with simi...
+From eastern North America, this is closely related to A. aleuticum, with similar fronds and ...